huisaddison/huisaddison.github.io/source/index.md

 * Developed and maintained internal and client-facing dashboards in R Shiny to monitor product engagement rates and outcomes

 #### **Teaching Fellow, Yale Statistics; CS** | Jan.
-2016 - present
+2016 - May 2017
-* Currently I hold office hours for STAT 230, an introduction to the R statistical language through applications in inference, simulation, model selection, $k$-means, PCA, and other methods.
+* Held office hours for STAT 230, an introduction to the R statistical language through applications in inference, simulation, model selection, $k$-means, PCA, and other methods.
 * Served in a teaching and grading role for 'Computational Tools for Data Science', covering optimization, dimensionality reduction, clustering, dictionary learning, matrix factorization, large-scale data, etc., with